 If you’d prefer to stay closer to downtown, another alternative is to visit the world-famous San Diego Zoo.
 After your visit to the zoo, dinner at The Prado or Cucina Urbana is a perfect way to end your evening.

-Since the zoo is close to downtown, there’s plenty of places to stay nearby including some of my favorite San Diego boutique hotels.
+Since the zoo is close to downtown, there’s plenty of places to stay nearby including some of my favorite unique hotels in San Diego.

 What else is on your California bucket list?

 I hope this list has helped inspire you with all of the places to see in California before you die.
-For more specifics, check out my detailed guides on how to spend 3 days in San Diego, or the perfect Los Angeles itinerary.
+For more specifics, check out my detailed guides including the perfect Los Angeles itinerary.